DevOpsTerminal/text2iac/docs/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under its [MIT License](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under its [ApacheLicense](LICENSE).

 ## Thank You!